isohelio/puzzles/README.md

         RRRRgggObbRYYRgOOOObBYYYYppppbBBCCPPPpGbBCCCCPPGGG
         RRRRCCCCGGRPPROCCBGGgPOOOObBBGgPYbbbbBppggYYYYpppp

-The single solution per line format is convenient for working the solutions in command line tools.
+The single solution per line format is convenient for working with the solutions in command line tools.